 Balance skills play a crucial role in a child’s mobility, safety, and independence.

-As children with cerebral palsy grow, they will get heavier, and it can become more difficult for them to stay balanced.
+As children with cerebral palsy grow, they generally will get heavier, and it can become more difficult for them to stay balanced.

 Therefore, it’s essential to practice balance exercises as early as possible to minimize future complications.

-Hopefully, this article helped you better how balancing problems can affect a child with cerebral palsy and why it is so important to practice exercises that strengthen their trunk muscles.
+Hopefully, this article helped you better understand how balancing problems can affect a child with cerebral palsy and why it is so important to practice exercises that strengthen their trunk muscles.